Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Apply Here: Chase Sapphire Preferred Card

-Currently, the Chase Sapphire Preferred has a welcome bonus of 50,000 Chase Ultimate Rewards points (worth at least $625 in travel) after you spend $4,000 on purchases in the first 3 months of account opening.
-It’s an ideal card for folks who like to travel and dine out because it earns 2X Chase Ultimate Rewards points per $1 in those categories (and 1X per $1 on everything else).
+Currently, the Chase Sapphire Preferred has a welcome bonus of 60,000 Chase Ultimate Rewards points (worth at least $750 in travel when redeemed through Chase Ultimate Rewards) after you spend $4,000 on purchases in the first three months of account opening.
+It’s an ideal card for folks who like to travel and dine out because it earns 2x Chase Ultimate Rewards points per $1 in those categories (and 1x per $1 on everything else).

 One simple way to earn bonus points is this: Next time you are out with friends finding the newest bar or restaurant in town, always offer to pay the bill and have your friends Venmo you afterwards.
 Not only are you making splitting the bill easier, but also you’re earning free rewards on your friends’ spending.
 I do it all the time!

 And the best part of Chase Ultimate Rewards is what you can do with them!
 Because they’re so flexible, you can redeem them for cash back, use them for travel through the Chase Ultimate Rewards travel portal or transfer them to airline and hotel partners like United Airlines, Hyatt and Southwest.